Table of contents

 - Less Common in BLS: This route is less commonly trained or used in BLS settings, making it a less familiar option for most responders.

-- Primary Route (IN): Intranasal administration is generally recommended for laypersons and BLS providers due to its ease of use and effectiveness.
+- Primary Route (IN): Intranasal administration is generally recommended for untrained laypersons and BLS providers due to its ease of use and effectiveness.

 - Secondary Route (IM): Intramuscular administration is ideal for trained responders who can safely use needles and have access to injection devices.